Cártel del Noreste

-The Cártel del Noreste (/es/, Northeast Cartel) is a Mexican criminal organization and U.S.-designated Foreign Terrorist Organization that splintered from Los Zetas, following the capture of the latter's last absolute leader Omar Treviño Morales.
+The Cártel del Noreste (/es/, Northeast Cartel) is a Mexican criminal organization and U.S.-designated Foreign Terrorist Organization that splintered from Los Zetas following the capture of their last absolute leader, Omar Treviño Morales.
 Their main criminal activities are kidnapping, extortion, vehicle theft, human trafficking, drug trafficking, money laundering, as well as the control of local activities such as prostitution, and illegal human trafficking, among others.
-They have total control of the city of Nuevo Laredo, its main base.
+They have total control of the border city of Nuevo Laredo, its main base.
 They are said to have an operational presence in the United States, Guatemala, Honduras and Colombia.
 In the latter, it is believed that they took away the cocaine purchasing business from Los Zetas, after their disappearance as a criminal group.

 History

 Background

 The Treviño Morales family was formed by Rodolfo Treviño and María Arcelia Morales, who had a total of 13 children, of which 6 started in crime at a very early age.
 The family had a relationship with the gang Los Texas (later absorbed by the Gulf Cartel in 2001), which controlled the city of Nuevo Laredo.
 That was where Miguel Ángel, Juan Francisco and Omar Treviño Morales began their criminal life.
 On December 29, 1993, in a random search by the United States Customs Service, Juan Francisco's vehicle was stopped and he denied on two occasions that he had more 10 thousand dollars in cash.
 When searching the car, US$47,984 was found, which was confiscated.

 Unlike many other members of Los Zetas, Miguel Ángel did not have a military career in the Army.
 He was recruited by Osiel Cárdenas Guillén, head of the Gulf Cartel, to work as one of the cartel's main couriers.
 His main virtues were speaking English fluently and having contacts in the United States, which helped Osiel in his business in the US.
 As a messenger, he gained the trust of Osiel's family, while he grew in the leadership of Los Texas, a gang dedicated to dominating the territory of Nuevo Laredo.
 There, Miguel began to collect floor rights from the rest of criminal organizations that tried to operate in the area.
 After seeing his growth, Osiel Cárdenas put him at the service of his brother Antonio Ezequiel Cárdenas Guillén, and he was named one of the main hitmen of the organization.
 Miguel Ángel Treviño Morales was captured in 2013.
 After his arrest, the command of the organization passed to his brother, Omar Treviño Morales.